gammapy/gammapy/docs/development/howto.rst

 In Gammapy, we use interpolation a lot, e.g. to evaluate instrument response functions (IRFs) on data grids, or to reproject diffuse models on data grids.

-Note: For some use cases that require interpolation the `~gammapy.utils.nddata.NDDataArray` base class might be useful.

 The default interpolator we use is `scipy.interpolate.RegularGridInterpolator` because it's fast and robust (more fancy interpolation schemes can lead to unstable response in some cases, so more careful checking across all of parameter space would be needed).